printdotio/printio-ios-sdk/CUSTOMIZATION.md

  - Shows/hides tab bar in Customize Product screen.
 Default value is YES `- (void)showTabBarInCustomizeProduct:(BOOL *)show;`

+ - Set which buttons will be visible in Image Editor tab bar.
+By default, all buttons are visible.
+`- (void)imageEditorShowButtons:(NSArray *)buttons;`

+ - Hide list with images in customization screen
+`- (void)hideImagesListInCustomizationScreen:(BOOL)hide;`

 Customization of UI elements in customization.xml:
 --------------------------------------------------